Abductions of Eva Gretzmacher and Claudia Abbt: Sakoira and Kandadji Dam attacks

 On 24 April, 12 Nigerien soldiers who were conducting a military operation north of Sakoira in Tillabéri were ambushed and killed by suspected ISSP militants.
 Two men were arrested the day after for their involvement in the attack after a military campaign in the region.

 On 25 April, a group of local and foreign Indian workers who were working on power lines near the Kandadji Dam.
-Shortly after their lunch break, a group of gunmen on motorcycles attacked their worksite and abducted six of the men, several were able to get away, no one is know to have been killed in the attack.
+Shortly after their lunch break, a group of gunmen on motorcycles attacked their worksite and abducted six of the men, several were able to get away, no one is known to have been killed in the attack.
 Five of the abducted workers were Indians who were working for the Kalpataru Projects International Limited, the other worker was a local Nigerien worker.
 The five Indian workers, who were all from the Giridih district of Jharkhand, were identified as Sanjay Mahto, Faljit Mahto, Rajkumar “Raju” Mahto and Chandrika Mahto of Dondlo and Uttam Mahto of Mundro, the Nigerien worker was identified as Adam who was reportedly released shortly afterwards.
-The five men are believed to be somewhere in the Tillabéri region.
+The five men were believed to be somewhere in the Tillabéri region.

 On 2 July the captors contacted the families and friends of the captives warning them.
 One of the text messages which was sent to Ajay Kumar whose childhood best friend Rajkumar Mahto was among the abducted, the messages read, “You have 7 days to act or your relatives, all the 5 persons, will be history,” they added “What is needed is known to you.”
 They also asked Kumar to contact a negotiator at the Nigerian nonprofit organization Kalthum Foundation for Peace based in Maiduguri.
 The month prior a middleman for the captors sent Kumar a two text messages which read “Hello...
 I believe you are related to Rajukumar who was abducted in Niger Republic,” “He, with 4 others.
 Unfortunately, they were abducted by ISWAP fighters.
 They reached out to me to pass a message to you.
 Ur braza gave them ur numba.”

+In early January 2026 after 8 months in captivity all five workers were released by their captors after a successful negotiation conducted by Government of Jharkand, the Ministry of External Affairs and the Indian Embassy in Niger.

 Dosso massacre

 On 15 July, gunmen ambushed a security team guarding a worksite for an electrical line around 63 miles north of Niamey in the Dosso Region, five locals including a Nigerien soldier, and two Indian electricians Ganesh Karmali (39) of Karipani village and Krishna Kumar Gupta (36) of Kushinagar were killed in the attack, and Ranjit Singh of Chakka Kundi was abducted.
-Gupta had been shot several times in the chest, waist and head, his body returned home 12 days later, Karmali’s body was returned home around 15 days later.
+Gupta had been shot several times in the chest, waist and head, his body returned home 12 days later, Karmali's body was returned home around 15 days later.